Lasseignejk/DC-Notes/React/React2--ReactRouter.md

 For example, /account/settings

-Inside the Account foler, make a new file called AccountSettings.jsx
+Inside the Account folder, make a new file called AccountSettings.jsx

     import React from "react";